MengYunWang/Granger-Causality-Analysis/README.md

 Time segments ranging from as little as 50 ms to 100ms to 300-400ms up to 1s or 2 s (P. 377, Mike 2014).

 **Frequency domain:**
+Use the ‘pwcausal’ function to estimate the GC values.

 ### Nonparametric method: